Emma of Normandy was born, the daughter of Richard I, Duke of Normandy and Gunnora. Her mother was the granddaughter of the Viking

-The English nobles were not happy about having Cnut as King and so called for King Aethelred to return as King.
-The people of Lindsey, however, gave their support to Cnut.
+The English nobles were not happy about having Canute as King and so called for King Aethelred to return as King.
+The people of Lindsey, however, gave their support to Canute.

 Emma, Aethelred and their children returned to England.

-Determined to claim the English throne, Cnut invaded England with a large Danish force.
+Determined to claim the English throne, Canute invaded England with a large Danish force.

 1016 (early January)